 By default, the Dock is always visible at the bottom of the screen of your Mac, sometimes taking important screen real estate, especially if you are using a MacBook Air or MacBook Pro.
 If you don’t like having the Dock permanently show on your screen, you can easily set it up so it automatically hides and shows.
 In this short tutorial, we’ll show you how to do that.

 How to automatically hide and show the Dock

-Pro tip: make the Dock hide faster
+Pro tip: Make the Dock hide faster

-When auto-hide is enabled, you will notice a slight delay before the Dock hides itself.
+When auto-hide is enabled, you will notice a slight delay before the Dock hides.
 This is somewhat annoying for nitpicky people like me.
 Fortunately, there is a cool little Terminal trick you can use to make the Dock auto-hide faster.
 Using this command, the Dock will hide and show instantly.